esper-io/console_docs/docs/devices-groups/quick-actions.md

-The App Uninstall quick action lets you Uninstall both privately uploaded apps—also known as Enterprise Apps—and Google Play apps to the selected devices.
+The Application Uninstall quick action lets you Uninstall both privately uploaded applications—also known as Enterprise Applications—and Google Play applications to the selected devices.